anissen/solitaire/tasks.md

     * theme-5 plays on puzzle
 * Make a "retry"-button if the server cannot be contacted
 * Make the background take up the entire screen [tryed it, didn't work]
-* Add some tutorial for wins/rank on the menu screen
 * Global highscores for Journey mode
 * Highscore button in Normal play mode
 * Make Journey mode never bump you back levels -- it's annoying (reported by Rasmus)